Nanocrystal Programmable Assembly Beyond Hard Spheres (or Shapes) and Other (Simple) Potentials: Conclusions

 NC assembly has experienced extraordinary progress over the past two decades and the future looks even brighter.
 These are exciting times for both theory and experiment.
 The combined sophistication of theory and the ever-expanding power of numerical simulations anticipate a future where new NC materials will be led by computation.
-I hope that one of the contributions of this paper is to help bridge that gap.
+I hope that one of the contributions of this paper is to help advance towards this very exciting future.